- Biological Inventions

 - Section 3(D)

 - Trademark Litigation

-Decision by Assistant Registrar:
+The decision by Assistant Registrar:

-After hearing the pleadings by both the parties, the Assistant Registrar has passed an order on 11th of March, 2009 rejecting the Opposition of the appellant on the below grounds.
+After hearing the pleadings by both the parties, the Assistant Registrar has passed an order on the 11th of March, 2009 rejecting the Opposition of the appellant on the below grounds.